weld-lab/rouse/report/main.typ

 The formalism itself dates back to the work of Paul E. Rouse, who first proposed a simple yet powerful model for the dynamics of polymer chains.
 The role of the computer in this story is 3--fold: to generate the noise that drives the dynamics, to integrate the resulting equations of motion and finally to offer us the chance to observe, to interpret and perhaps to glimpse a bit of order within the fluctuations.

 For this, I chose to work in Common Lisp.
 That is a language whose core is as old as the Rouse model itself, and one that encourages the same kind of dialogue between abstraction and concreteness.
-It feels appropriate that model born from simplicity should be explored through a language built for expressing ideas.
+It feels appropriate that model born of simplicity should be explored through a language built for expressing ideas.
 The rest of this report is an attempt to retrace that journey --- from equations to motion, from noise to structure.

 = Theoretical aspects

-The goal here is not to recount the entiry history of Brownian theory, but to offer a few insights into it.
+The goal here is not to recount the entire history of Brownian theory, but to offer a few insights into it.
 Bertrand Duplantier gives a far more exhaustive and elegant account in his _Séminaire Poincaré_ lecture (2005) @duplantier_mouvement_2005  --- one can only recommend reading the transcript.

 It all began, quite innocently, in 1827 when the botanist Robert Brown observed that pollen grains suspended in water exhibited an erratic and never-ending motion.
 The phenomenon was puzzling: it persisted even when the grains were no longer alive, ruling out any biological cause.
 Its physical origin would remain debated for nearly a century.

 In 1905, Albert Einstein @einstein_investigations_nodate proposed a quantitative explanation.
 He showed that this irregular motion could be understood as the visible consequence of molecular collisions.
 Instead of following the particle itself, he described the probability of finding it at a certain position in time, using the diffusion equation.

 A few months later, the physicist Marian Smoluchowski @smoluchowski_sur_1924 offered an alternative viewpoint.
 Where Einstein's approach was statistical, Smoluchowski's was kinetic and mechanical.
-He pictured the suspended particle as being constantly bombard by the molecules of the fluid, each collision imparting a tiny impulse.
+He pictured the suspended particle as being constantly bombarded by the molecules of the fluid, each collision imparting a tiny impulse.
 From this more intuitive picture, he recovered the same diffusion law, but with an emphasis on the discrete nature of the random kicks.

 Finally, in 1908, Paul Langevin @langevin_sur_1908 brought synthesis and clarity.
 He wrote down directly the equation of motion for a Brownian particle --- developed in the next section.